RandomcodeDev/purpl-engine/FalseKing.md

 ## Concept

-The False King game will include elements of various genres such as roguelite, roleplaying, puzzles, and also feature a 3D world made to look 2D.
+The False King game will be an adventure game, featuring skills and abilities that the player can improve, and puzzles necessary for progression.

 ## Story